Malachite

 An impressive display of minerals including

-Golden beryl crystals and rubellite/// The size and quality of
+Golden beryl crystals and rubellite/// The size and quality of the

-crystal shows/// A magnificent azurite specimen.
+shows/// A magnificent azurite specimen.

 5th row: L to R Goran (A geologist from Canada/Serbia),